HEART ATTACK & STROKE - Symptoms & Response

 Aspirin is touted as beneficial in general, including conditions other than headache or other pain; it reduces stickiness of platelets as well as relaxing the muscles in the walls of your arteries and thereby allows blood to pass more freely.
 In cases of pronounced build-up of plaque, aspirin has the obvious effect of promoting blood flow, and the use of aspirin has been advertised as part of a heart-healthy regimen.

 Symptoms versus time: To me advice from the medical community is confusing here.
 I suggest that, if you suspect you may be susceptible to angina or heart attack, you should develop a history with a doctor (or possibly also with a cardiologist).
 Should you experience symptoms that may be either angina or heart attack, you may not know which it is.
 If it is at all possible, cease physical activity, rest, and contemplate your need for medical attention.
-By all means, discuss it with your doctor.
+By all means, discuss it with your doctor when next you have an opportunity.

 If you have discussed it with your doctor, you likely carry a vial of nitroglycerin tablets.
 Upon recognition of symptoms use your nitroglycerin; if symptoms persist as much as five minutes use your nitroglycerin again; again, if symptoms persist as much as five minutes use your nitroglycerin a third time.
 If symptoms persist in spite of rest and the nitroglycerin, consider that it is a heart attack rather than angina.